 Jumbo Down Payment Requirements: With jumbo mortgage rates as competitive as they are, many borrowers financing a higher end home will likely have a chat with their financial planner seeing if leveraging these low rates makes better sense compared to making a 20 percent down payment when financing a jumbo home.

 Keeping as much cash as possible working in equities, mutual funds or bonds might be the favored choice in lieu of tying up liquid assets in real estate.
 The jumbo mortgage market is similar to conforming and government-backed programs like FHA, but sometimes there can be slight differences from one mortgage company to another.
 Because jumbo lenders don’t necessarily conform to conventional loan guidelines, they can introduce a jumbo program that few lenders have.
 Listed below are all the jumbo down payment requirements today:

-Please note all program require full income and asset documentation.
+Please note all programs require full income and asset documentation.
 The requirements below apply to only primary and second home purchases and non-cash out Jumbo refinance.
-Investment properties do have options for financing, but these programs will require greater down payment.
+Investment properties do have options for financing, but these programs will require a greater down payment.